From the best trails to where you should stay, this is everything you need to know about the Bastei Bridge hike in Saxon Switzerland, Germany!

 For those looking to stay a little further afield, there are a few camp sites and B&Bs in Rathewalde, one of the nearest town to the Bastei Bridge.

-However, if you’re coming to the Bastei for a day trip, there’s on-site parking which costs €3 a day.
+However, if you’re coming to the Bastei for a day trip, there’s on-site Bastei Bridge parking which costs €3 a day.
+The car park can get fairly full during summer so it’s best to get here early so you can get a space.

 How long should you stay in Bastei?